Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 # Nvidia on Fedora desktops

-## Beginner notes:

 The reason I created this guide is the fragmentation of steps in official documentation on RPM Fusion.
+Hopefully, This will help you to get Nvidia working.

 ## What you need to know